ServBay Database File Management & Migration Guide

 and pg_restore

-bash# Run in the terminal of the source environment # If the source is ServBay pg_dump -h /Applications/ServBay/tmp -U your_source_username -d your_database -F c -b -v -f your_database.dump # If the source is another system, adjust connection parameters accordingly
+bash# Run in the source terminal # If source is ServBay pg_dump -h /Applications/ServBay/tmp -U your_source_username -d your_database -F c -b -v -f your_database.dump # For other systems, modify connection parameters accordingly

 1